 How to Watch Mississippi State vs. South Carolina: Time, Streaming, Starting Pitchers

-USA Today is conducting its annual “best college baseball stadium” fan vote and unsurprisingly, Dudy Noble Field is the early leader.

-The stadium that holds the 25 highest-ever attended baseball games is almost a slam dunk winner for the award.
+How to Watch Mississippi State vs. South Carolina Game Two: Time, Starting Pitchers

+No. 17 Mississippi State wasn't dominant, but it was good enought to beat South Carolina on Friday.

+Considering the six-game losing streak against SEC opponents until then, how the Bulldogs win mattered a lot less than them actually winning.

 The Opponent: South Carolina